realms-team/solmanager/README.md

 #### setting

-To retrieve the status of the flows, issue a `POST` command to the API endpoint:
+To enable/disable flows, issue a `POST` command to the API endpoint:

 ```
 /flows.json